Kay Van Riper: Screenwriting career

 In 1937, she began working for MGM as a scenarist, contributing to the Andy Hardy franchise as well as several of the studio's biggest musicals, from Babes in Arms to Strike Up the Band.
 She'd later explain that she drew on her memories of growing up in her small Minnesota town to flesh out the Hardy scripts.
 She also collaborated with Mary C. McCall Jr. on Kathleen, the film that would bring Shirley Temple out of her brief retirement.
 Eventually she was earning $1,500 a week as part of her contract.

 Personal life

 Van Riper rented Rudolph Valentino's former home in Whitley Heights in the 1930s and told a newspaper columnist she had briefly thought it was haunted.
 While working as a screenwriter, she split her time between Los Angeles and New York.

-In 1939, she married producer Russell Lewis, who worked in film and also collaborated with Van Riper on her one-act stage plays.
+In 1939, she married choreographer and producer Russell Lewis, who worked in film and also collaborated with Van Riper on her one-act stage plays.
 The marriage ended in divorce in 1942.
 She was in the midst of divorcing her second husband, New York–based attorney Robert Wrubel, at the time of her death.